Spend your summer on science and engineering

-The Stanford Earth Summer Undergraduate Research Program (SESUR) is a 10-week summer research program for Stanford undergraduates from any area of study who want to learn more about environmental science and the planet we live on.
-Students find a project - or propose one of their own - and work with a faculty member from the School of Earth, Energy & Environmental Sciences (Stanford Earth) in the lab or in the field through the summer.
+The Sustainability and Earth Summer Undergraduate Research Program (SESUR) is a 10-week summer research program for Stanford undergraduates from any area of study who want to learn more about environmental science and the planet we live on.
+Students find a project - or propose one of their own - and work with a faculty member from the Doerr School of Sustainability in the lab or in the field (or remotely) through the summer.
 Students present their work at a fall scientific symposium.

 Ask questions and talk to former program participants!

 Recording from Nov 30, for 2021 (last year)

 Slides from the session (pdf)

 Info Sessions for summer 2023

 Wed Nov 30 at 4-5 pm- Mitchell B04

 Wed Dec 7 at 12-1 pm - Mitchell B04